StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 ## Setting up a reverse engineering environment

-For the purposes of this tutorial, you'll need the following applications:
+You'll need the following applications for this tutorial:
 * [Ghidra](https://ghidra-sre.org/) - a reverse engineering tool used for static code analysis.
-* [mGBA](https://mgba.io/) - a Game Boy Advance emulator with debugging and memory viewing capabilities.
+* [mGBA](https://mgba.io/) - a GBA emulator with debugging and memory viewing capabilities.
 * A ROM of _Pokémon Mystery Dungeon: Red Rescue Team_ - the game we'll reverse engineer.
 Make sure to use the USA/NTSC version of the game; other versions like the EU/PAL version have differences that change the locations of data and functions in memory.

 ### Setting up Ghidra
 >![](/assets/img/reverse-engineering/ghidra.png)<br>
->Analyzing a function in Ghidra.
+>Analyzing a function in Ghidra

-Ghidra is a free open-source reverse engineering tool developed by the U.S.'s National Security Agency (NSA).
+Ghidra is a free open-source reverse engineering tool developed by the U.S. National Security Agency (NSA).
 Ghidra can analyze binary data such as a game ROM to output assembly and even decompiled C, which we can read to reverse engineer a game.
 This kind of analysis occurs without the game running; this is known as __static code analysis__ (as opposed to __dynamic code analysis__ when debugging the game while it is running).

->Note: Ghidra is an ideal code analysis and disassembly tool for hobbyists, costing nothing for a fully featured application.
+>Ghidra is an ideal code analysis and disassembly tool for hobbyists, costing nothing for a fully featured application.
 There are paid alternatives to Ghidra; the industry standard for professional reverse engineering is [IDA](https://hex-rays.com/ida-pro/).
 However, the full version of IDA costs thousands of dollars and is too costly for many hobbyists, while the free version doesn't have enough features for our purposes.

 To install Ghidra, follow the instructions on [Ghidra's website](https://ghidra-sre.org/).